 - Click Edit.

-- Under the Information panel, scroll down and click Notify Permit Reviewers.
+- In the Information panel, scroll to the Actions section and click Notify Permit Reviewers.

 Note: